Wolf-Gordon Digital Experience

-Working closely with the extended team at Wolf-Gordon, we were able to construct a lightning-fast, fully-connected sales and marketing vehicle that would enable the sales team and their customers to shop, curate, and collaborate, all while helping their team close deals faster.
+Working closely with the extended team at Wolf-Gordon, we were able to construct a new, lightning-fast, fully-connected sales and marketing vehicle that would enable their sales teams and customers to better shop, curate, and collaborate throughout the entire journey.

 You can’t fully appreciate the depth and the rigor behind the Wolf-Gordon brand until you’ve had a chance to experience all facets of its evolution over the years.
-Having a chance to speak to long-time team members, look through rooms that showcased the product, and even their secret “heart” room with archives of product books and swatches, we were able to unpack some incredible stories and societal themes that were reflective of the times the products were engineered for.
-As we wrapped up our own immersion process, we brought the extended team together for visioning session where we were able to dig into the forward-looking goals of the organization.
+Having a chance to speak to long-time team members, look through rooms that showcased the product, and even exploring their secret “heart” room with archives of product books and swatches, we were able to unpack some incredible stories and societal themes that were reflective of the times the products were engineered for.
+As we wrapped up our own immersion process, we brought the extended team together for a visioning session where we were able to dig into the forward-looking goals of the organization.
 By bringing together sales, marketing, brand, and product, we were able to co-create the real requirements of the experience we were about to create and how we might best gain immediate internal adoption moving forward.

 For many of our engagements, there is almost always a need to refactor the visual identity of the brand to account for the functional needs of the experience we’re creating.
 But Wolf-Gordon is a design driven company.
 They don’t follow trends, they set them.
-In this case, we were actually afforded the luxury of putting that to work, setting the already refined visual identity aside to focus our efforts on exploring a new user experience that wouldn’t just be useful but instead could be an invaluable feature rich asset that could be used to capture leads and drive conversion with the least amount of effort.
-To accomplish that, we had to dig deep and unpack both the functional and emotional needs of our site’s users ahead of time, so we could hit the ground running and sprint out a single seamless experience for all device types that could enhance one’s ability to source and curate inspiration, whether it was a customer directly or a sales rep working with on their behalf.
+In this case, we were actually afforded the luxury of putting that to work, setting the already refined visual identity aside to focus our efforts on exploring a new user experience that wouldn’t just be useful but instead could be an invaluable feature-rich asset that could be used to capture leads and drive conversion with the least amount of effort.
+To accomplish that, we had to dig deep and unpack both the functional and emotional needs of our site’s users ahead of time, so we could hit the ground running and sprint out a single seamless experience for all device types that could enhance one’s ability to source and curate inspiration, whether it was a customer directly or a sales rep working with them on their behalf.

-With the user experience completely overhauled, we needed to ensure that the interface and the aesthetics of their website would live up to this standard – which meant put ourselves in the shoes of their customers; interior designers.
+With the user experience completely overhauled, we needed to ensure that the interface and the aesthetics of their website would live up to this standard – which meant putting ourselves in the shoes of their customers; interior designers.
 We had to take their sources of inspiration and find a way to translate that same feeling of sorting through swatches and pages in sample books in this experience.
 For us, that also meant taking something that was highly tactile and filling that gap through other design techniques.
 To achieve this, we relied heavily on a healthy mix of macro shots and motion throughout the entire journey.

 As quoted from Wolf-Gordon’s brand style guide: “As an arbiter of design, Wolf-Gordon’s appreciation of quality must be reflected in everything produced, from products to communications: written, printed, on the web.”
 This principle became a north star as we explored and refined our polished compositions.
 We treated every product like a showpiece in a gallery that users could take in at their own pace.
 In this case, driving an increase of conversations meant breaking industry norms – bringing inspiration and education to the forefront of every step in a customer’s journey.